deutschebank/fluxnova-docs-manual/content/get-started/quick-start/service-task.md

 If you've never worked with Java before, we recommend using the JavaScript (NodeJS) task client in this tutorial.

 {{< note title="Hint" class="info" >}}
-If you prefer a different programming language, you can also use Flowave's [REST API](/manual/latest/user-guide/process-engine/external-tasks/#rest-api) to access API operations via HTTP.
+If you prefer a different programming language, you can also use Fluxnova's [REST API](/manual/latest/user-guide/process-engine/external-tasks/#rest-api) to access API operations via HTTP.
 {{< /note >}}

 ## a) Using Java